FlorianRakos/IoT-NotCapricorns/TeamThree/README.md

 # Teamfolder

-Here we store all the exercises, pictures and projects we did in the exercise lectures of IoT.
+Here we store all the exercises, pictures and projects Jorrit, Luca and Cristina did in the exercise lectures of IoT.

 ## Exercises